-New parts are under development, e.g. Eurocode for design of structural glass
+— New parts are under development, e.g. Eurocode for design of structural glass

 The Eurocodes are intended for use by designers, clients, manufacturers, constructors, relevant authorities (in exercising their duties in accordance with national or international regulations), educators, soft-ware developers, and committees drafting standards for related product, testing and execution standards.

-NOTE: Some aspects of design are most appropriately specified by relevant authorities or, where not specified, can be agreed on a project-specific basis between relevant parties such as designers and clients.
+NOTE Some aspects of design are most appropriately specified by relevant authorities or, where not specified, can be agreed on a project-specific basis between relevant parties such as designers and clients.
 The Eurocodes identify such aspects making explicit reference to relevant authorities and relevant parties.

 0.2 Introduction to EN 1993 (all parts)